JordanRickman/grocco/README.md

 Excluded comments and source code blocks are removed.
 For literate source files, nothing else is changed.
 For regular source files, code and prose are swapped - the source file is converted into a literate source file.
 Grocco-specific directives are wrapped in HTML comments (`<!-- ... -->`), preserving compatibility with other Markdown processors.

-#### Markdown -> JSON

-The Markdown document is minimally parsed in order to detect code blocks.
-Each block of prose is paired with the block of code it precedes, allowing for alignment in side-by-side layout.
-Each such pair, along with some metadata, forms a _section_ object that is stored in a JSON array (itself wrapped in a JSON document with some additional metadata).
-Markdown headings also signal a new section - sections need not contain a code block.

-#### JSON -> HTML

-Markdown text is passed through the Marked library to render HTML, and inserted into the template.
-Code blocks are passed through [Highlight.js](https://highlightjs.org/).
-Metadata on each section is available to the template.

-- [ ] More details on how templates are rendered and described.
-Handlebars?
-Handlebars-style using Underscore.js?
-  A JavaScript API?
-Some combination thereof?